 - Trash collector: Collects scraps at the end of the day or after a messy activity

 Do you want your classroom highly structured?
 Do students have to ask before moving about the classroom?
 Do you want low structure in your classroom, where students can move freely and can sit wherever they would like?
 Or would you like something in the middle?
 This is something you need to decide well in advance of the first day of school.
-If you have no idea what kind of structure you would like in your classroom, students will be confused and will be unable to meet your expectations.
+If you have no idea what kind of structure you would like, students will be confused and will be unable to meet your class expectations.

-Students are more likely to buy into your classroom management plan if their voice is heard.
+Students are more likely to buy into your expectations for the classroom if their voice is heard.
 Work with your students to come up with a list of classroom rules and consequences.

 QUICK TIP: Brainstorm a list of desired behaviors and rewards with students.
 Once classroom rules and consequences are created, write them on chart paper and have all students sign it.
 Then display it in the classroom (on a wall or bulletin board).